Inspired to be a better person

 What were your expectations before starting?
 Did these match up to your experience when you finished?

 I didn’t know what to expect before my volunteer programme.
 I felt it was something I had to do, and I now think of it as my second home.
-The project appealed to me because you not only have to care for children, with either medical or psychological support but also because no two days are the same and you have the freedom to contribute in a way that suits your strengths.
-I wanted a project where I could give both the social support as well as legal and psychological support.
+The project appealed to me because you have to care for children, with either medical or psychological support.
+It also appealed to me because no two days are the same and you have the freedom to contribute in a way that suits your strengths.
+I wanted a project where I could give social support as well as legal and psychological support.
 I have not regretted this decision and it has had a major impact on my life.

 How do you feel the experience changed you?